-4. Admission of Special Students
+I.D.
+Admission of Special Students

-- a.
+- I.D.1.
 Students who have not satisfied all of the entrance requirements and who are taking work without regard to the requirements for the Reed Bachelor's degree may be admitted as special students for one year at the discretion of the Admission Committee.
-Normally, such students will be permitted to take no more than the equivalent of two full year courses. - b.
-Students working toward a bachelor's degree from another institution who wish to take a full year of work at Reed and then to return to their home institution may be permitted to do so at the discretion of the Admission Committee, provided this arrangement is approved by the student's home institution. - c.
+Normally, such students will be permitted to take no more than the equivalent of two full year courses. - I.D.2.
+Students working toward a bachelor's degree from another institution who wish to take a full year of work at Reed and then to return to their home institution may be permitted to do so at the discretion of the Admission Committee, provided this arrangement is approved by the student's home institution. - I.D.3.
 Students who are selected by their home institution to attend Reed College for a period of up to one year under one of the established exchange programs will be admitted as special students for one year and permitted to take a full program of studies.

 All students applying for acceptance as special students in one of the above categories shall submit whatever reference material the Admission Committee deems appropriate.
-If the special student later wishes to be admitted to regular student status, he or she must apply for regular admission in the manner required of applicants for transfer status.
+If the special student later wishes to be admitted to regular student status, that student must apply for regular admission in the manner required of applicants for transfer status.

-5. Admission of Auditors (See Chapter II.C - Fees)
+I.E. Admission of Auditors (See Chapter II.C - Other Charges)